 We are working with llama-raising families to install solar water systems to improve pasture irrigation and provide livestock with clean drinking water.
 Although families use a number of ancestral techniques to combat the highlands’ harsh climate, extended drought and devastating frosts are having an unprecedented impact in recent years.
 We are also working to improve health outcomes in the highlands through improved cook stove projects that reduce smoke and toxic emissions from traditional stoves (fireplaces).

-We installed improved household water access for more than 1,000 people in the Bolivian Amazon
+In 2019, we installed improved household water access for more than 1,000 people in the Bolivian Amazon

 News from Bolivia